wellenreiter01/ftc-abe/README-MYSQL.txt

     block_tx 1 1
     block_tx 2 2
     ...
-7a.
+7b.
 IMPORTANT: after you have imported some blocks stop the import by hitting ctrl-c and modify ftc-conf.
      Change the line

-	  "loader": "default",
+	  "loader": "blkfile",

    to
 	   "loader": "rpc",